M72 LAW: Description

 When fired, the striker in the rear tube impacts a primer, which ignites a small amount of powder that "flashes" down a tube to the rear of the rocket and ignites the propellant in the rocket motor.
 The rocket motor burns completely before leaving the mouth of the launcher, producing a backblast of gases around 1400 °F. The rocket propels the 66 mm warhead forward without significant recoil.
 As the warhead emerges from the launcher, six fins spring out from the base of the rocket tube, stabilizing the warhead's flight.
-The early LAW warhead, developed from the M31 HEAT rifle grenade warhead, uses a simple piezoelectric fuze system.
+The early LAW warhead, developed from the M31 HEAT rifle grenade warhead, uses a simple piezoelectric fuse system.
 On impact with the target, the front of the nose section is crushed, causing a microsecond electric current to be generated, which detonates a booster charge located in the base of the warhead, which sets off the main warhead charge.
 The force of the main charge forces the copper liner into a directional particle jet that, in relation to the size of the warhead, is capable of a massive penetration.

 A unique mechanical set-back safety on the base of the detonator grounds the circuit until the missile has accelerated out of the tube.
 The acceleration causes the three disks in the safety mechanism to rotate 90° in succession, ungrounding the circuit; the circuit from the nose to the base of the detonator is then completed when the piezoelectric crystal is crushed on impact.